Nested resources

 <%= render "form", project: @project, ticket: @ticket %>

-Like we did with projects, this template will render a form
+Like we did with projects, this template will render a form partial (so we can

-page when we get to it).
+reuse it for the edit page when we get to it).
 The partial also goes in the

-folder.
-Create a new file called _form.html.erb
+app/views/tickets folder.
+Create a new file called _form.html.erb, using this code:

 <%= form_with(model: [project, ticket]) do |form| %>